Topological transport of deconfined hedgehogs in magnets

+We stress that, in contrast to two-dimensional skyrmions~\cite{skyrmionreview, Jiang283, Hectorskyrmion} or three-dimensional Shankar skyrmions~\cite{PhysRevB.100.054426}, which can be created and annihilated locally, the conservation law of hedgehogs is immune to local fluctuations and therefore applicable also in the paramagnetic phase~\cite{sm}.
+This robustness of hedgehog flow underpins the hedgehog hydrodynamics.

-Equation (\ref{stokes}) establishes a bulk-edge correspondence, which indicates that the total hedgehog number in a bulk interior can fluctuate only by flowing in and out through its boundary.
+Equation (\ref{stokes}) establishes a bulk-edge correspondence, indicating that the total hedgehog number in a bulk interior can fluctuate only by flowing in and out through its boundary.
 This, in turn, is associated with a corresponding change in the skyrmion number on the boundary, acting as a fingerprint of the hedgehog flow.
 A close analog in lower dimensions has been thoroughly studied in the context of superfluid phase slips, where the winding number associated with one-dimensional $XY$ textures can be changed by a transverse passage of planar vortices.
-The three-dimensional bulk-edge correspondence (\ref{stokes}) manifests when a skyrmion density unwinds (or, reversely, builds up) as a thread of a hedgehog current passes through~\cite{Milde1076}.
-These dynamical features are worth further investigation in both simulations and experiments.
+The 3D bulk-edge correspondence (\ref{stokes}) manifests when a skyrmion density unwinds or reversely builds up as a thread of a hedgehog current passes through, which has been verified experimentally~\cite{Milde1076}.

-\underline{\sectionn{Topological Maxwell equations.}}|Topological textures are known to provide fictitious electromagnetic fields that affect the motion of spin carries such as electrons and magnons~\cite{linearmomentum, Nagaosa_2012, PhysRevB.80.184411, TATARA2019208, Schulz:2012ab, PhysRevLett.122.187203, PhysRevB.87.024402}.
-It turns out the emergent electromagnetic fields from a generic spin texture are closely related to the aforementioned topological conservation law.
-The associated divergence-free condition can be automatically satisfied by defining the current $j^\mu$ as a curl of a rank-2 antisymmetric tensor \( \mathcal{F}_{\alpha\beta}\equiv\vb{n}\cdot (\partial_\alpha \vb{n}\times \partial_\beta \vb{n})/4\pi, \) which has six independent components in four dimensions.
-This is exactly in the form of a Maxwell field-strength tensor.
-We recognize the electric field $\vec{E}$ and the magnetic field $\vb{B}$ as